turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     // make sure to enter the username you created were it says $YOURUSERNAME

     -Restart the VM
-    // for these changes in group to set in yuo have to restart the VM username@name:~$ id
+    // for changes in group to set in you have to first restart the VM username@name:~$ id

     //id allows you to see all the groups you are in